 1) Faceoff-Specific Features

-The StringKing Composite Pro Faceoff Shaft is the only true faceoff-specific shaft on the market right now.
+The StringKing Composite 2 Pro Faceoff and original Composite Pro Faceoff are the only true faceoff-specific shafts on the market right now.
 We really do hope this changes with this shaft being a successful guinea pig turned playbook for other companies to follow.

 Additionally, you want to make sure whatever shaft you go with will work with throat plugs, which most faceoff heads have nowadays.
 A lot of FOGOs like these kinds of heads as they bring their top grip closer to the head itself without losing any stability in its connection to the shaft.